maplibre/maplibre-plugins-android/CONTRIBUTING.md

   - Tests.
   - Javadoc that documents the plugin usage and purpose in detail.

-- Finally, once you're ready to share your code, list your plugin in this file and then open a PR for the `@maplibre/android` team to review.
+- Finally, once you're ready to share your code, list your plugin in this file and then open a PR for other contributors to review.

 ## Adding or updating a localization